Moshe Garsiel: Career

-This excavation yielded an ancient Hebrew inscription, incised on a potsherd and dated to the end of the period of the biblical judges or to the beginning of the Kingdom of Israel (the united monarchy).
+this excavation yielded an ancient Hebrew inscription, incised on a potsherd and dated to the end of the period of the biblical judges or to the beginning of the Kingdom of Israel (the united monarchy).

-Garsiel served as a visiting professor of Bible and Biblical Archaeology at the Hebrew Theological College, Skokie, IL., USA (1977-1978, 1981); was a visiting professor of Bible and Biblical Archaeology at the University of Wisconsin-Milwaukee, WI, USA (1985-1986); visiting professor of the graduate summer school at The Hebrew Theological College, Skokie, IL., USA (1989 and 1991); visiting professor of Bible and Biblical Archaeology, The Jews' College affiliated to the University of London, UK (1992-1993).
+Garsiel served as a visiting professor of Bible and Biblical Archaeology at the Hebrew Theological College, Skokie, IL, USA (1977-1978, 1981); a visiting professor of Bible and Biblical Archaeology at the University of Wisconsin-Milwaukee, WI, USA (1985-1986); a visiting professor of the graduate summer school at the Hebrew Theological College, Skokie, IL, USA (1989 and 1991); and a visiting professor of Bible and Biblical Archaeology, the Jews' College affiliated to the University of London, UK (1992-1993).

-He held part-time position as a visiting professor at the Department of Bible, Tel Aviv University, Graduate School (1997); and a part-time position as a visiting professor at the Department of Jewish History, Haifa University Graduate School (2002-2003).
+He held a part-time position as a visiting professor at the Department of Bible, Tel Aviv University, Graduate School (1997); and a part-time position as a visiting professor at the Department of Jewish History, Haifa University Graduate School (2002-2003).

 Research

-His academic fields of interest are: geographical and archaeological aspects of the bible, Ugaritic writings and the bible, history and historiography of the bible, biblical names and their literary meaning, a literary interpretation of the bible.
+His academic fields of interest are: geographical and archaeological aspects of the bible, Ugaritic writings and the bible, history and historiography of the bible, biblical names and their literary meaning, and literary interpretation of the bible.

-In June 2020, Prof. Moshe Garsiel and Dr. Bath-Sheva Garsiel published an article suggesting they have proof for the identification of the Biblical city of Ziklag in Tel a-Sharia in the Negev.
-They argued that since the name of the Tell, as well as the Wadi below, mean in Arabic law, it commemorates David’s law of sharing the spoils of war between the warriors and the ones who are left behind, which occurred in the vicinity (1 Sam 30: 22-26).
+In June 2020, Prof. Moshe Garsiel and Dr. Bath-Sheva Garsiel published an article suggesting they have proof for the identification of the biblical city of Ziklag in Tel a-Sharia in the Negev.
+They argued that since the name of the Tell, as well as the Wadi below, means in Arabic 'law', it commemorates David's law of sharing the spoils of war between the warriors and the ones who are left behind, which occurred in the vicinity (1 Sam 30: 22-26).

 Personal life

-Moshe Garsiel is married to Dr. Bat-Sheva Garsiel, a lecturer of the Early Islam at the Department of Middle Eastern Studies of Bar-Ilan University, They reside in Petach-Tiqva and have three children.
+Moshe Garsiel is married to Dr. Bat-Sheva Garsiel, a lecturer of Early Islam at the Department of Middle Eastern Studies of Bar-Ilan University, They reside in Petach-Tiqva and have three children.